Big Swan Creek

 Big Swan Creek is a stream in Hickman, Lewis and Lawrence counties, in the U.S. state of Tennessee.
 Variant names are Swan Creek and West Fork Swan Creek.
 Big Swan Creek is a tributary of the Duck River.

 The creek was named from an incident when hunters killed a swan at the creek before 1800.

+Its tributaries include Blue Buck Creek and Copperas Branch.